 The scores you achieved on the SAT will also have score ranges.
 These score ranges show how your scores can vary if you took a different administration of the SAT under identical conditions.
 For example, if you scored 1300 on the SAT one day, your score range on different days could range from 1260 to 1340.
 These ranges are “derived from the standard error of measurement:”

-This is an example of what your SAT Score Report looks like.
 We’ll cover everything you need to know about percentiles and average SAT scores in the next section.

 Average SAT scores and percentiles can tell you how you compare to other test-takers.
 According to the College Board, the most recent average total SAT score is 1060, up from 1051 the previous year.
 The average EBRW score is about 520, and the average Math score is 520.